+Voiced phonemes are sounds made with vocal cord vibrations (like /b/, /d/, /g/).
 Unvoiced phonemes are sounds made with just your breath, without using your voice box (like /p/, /f/, /t/).
+These are also called voiceless sounds and are produced without vocal cord vibration.

-To tell the difference, place your hand on your throat: if it vibrates, it's voiced!
+To tell the difference, place your hand on your throat: if it vibrates, it’s voiced!
+The sound feels different: when your vocal cords vibrate for voiced sounds, you can feel the vibration, but for a voiceless sound, there is no vibration.

 But here’s the problem: many parents accidentally model the sounds incorrectly, especially when it comes to voiced and unvoiced consonants.

 If your child gets used to saying sounds the wrong way, it can cause confusion when they start reading and writing.
-Fortunately, there are two simple tips you can use at home to build a strong phonics foundation, without creating bad habits.
+Even a small change in voicing can alter the meaning of a word.

 This is one of the easiest ways to improve your child’s pronunciation, and it’s fun, too!